CLARIAH/wp6-ferdinandhuyck/docs/pandas.md

 ## Rows

-The rows in the dataframe correspond to the Text-Fabric nodes, which derive from the TEI elements plus a few additional objects such as `chunk`, `chapter`.
+The rows in the data frame correspond to the Text-Fabric nodes, which derive from the TEI elements plus a few additional objects such as `chunk`, `chapter`.
 The order of the rows is a top-down, left-right walk through the TEI tree.